narf9995/CARPS/README.md

 The dice only come out when there is an interesting challenge with meaningful consequences, especially if it's related to one of the characters weaknesses.

+When you need (or want) to roll dice, this is the procedure:

+1. Determine Difficulty of Task & reassess after reviewing odds.
+2. Roll 2 six-sided dice (2d6) on a flat surface or in a clear cup. *A dice app is also useful in many scenarios, but may not be truly random if you care about such things.*
+3. Interpret results.

 ## Characters

+### Aptitudes

-New Characters have the following array to assign to their aptitudes
+New Player Characters (PCs) & Named Non-Player Characters (NPC) have the following array of scores to assign to their 7 aptitudes.
+Unnamed characters, groups, & mobs are handled differently.
 - 1 Professional (+2)
 - 2 Skilled (+1)
 - 2 Average (0)
 - 1 Poor (-1)
 - 1 Awful (-2)

+### Relationships

 Characters start the game with 1 Major Ally, 1 Minor Ally, 1 Nemesis, 1 Debt they owe, & 1 debt owed to them.

+### Items

 Characters start the game with 1 Major Significant Item, 1 Minor Significant item, & 5 Mundane Items.
 You may choose these items yourself or roll for them on the tables below